thunderbird/webext-docs/theme.rst

       :name: [``colors``]
       :type: (object)

-      Object with one or more key-value pairs to map new theme color keys to internal Thunderbird CSS color variables.
+      A *dictionary object* with one or more *key-value* pairs to map new theme color keys to internal Thunderbird CSS color variables.
 The example shown below maps the theme color key :value:`popup_affordance` to the CSS color variable `--arrowpanel-dimmed`.
 The new color key is usable as a color reference in :ref:`theme.ThemeType`.

       .. literalinclude:: includes/theme/theme_experiment_color.json
         :language: JSON